solo-fsw/tone-marker/software/README.md

 # Software

-This directory contains software specific subfolders, which in turn contain produced code for the project.
+This directory contains arduino software, that runs on the Teensy-based device, and python code, that is used to generate the marker tones.